sony/cordova-plugin-cdp-nativebridge/docs/en/README.md

 - `Plugins/CDPNativeBridge/CDPGate` class provides the methods as follows.

- ※To operate call back more freely, please refer to a javadoc comment of `CDPMessageUtils`.
+ ※To operate call back more freely, please refer to a javadoc comment of `CDPNativeBridgeMsgUtils`.

 | method                                                                                                                                         | description                                                                                                                                                                                                                           |
 |:-----------------------------------------------------------------------------------------------------------------------------------------------|:--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|